Trump nominates Brett Kavanaugh to Supreme Court

 The Bush connections also harmed him with Democrats at the time of his initial nomination, who delayed his confirmation.
 But despite the criticism, he wore his support for Bush on his sleeve.
 It remains to be seen if those ties will complicate his confirmation process now -- both with Democrats and Trump’s base.

+In a statement, Bush said Trump had made an "outstanding decision" in nominating Kavanaugh.

+"Brett is a brilliant jurist who has faithfully applied the Constitution and laws throughout his 12 years on the D.C.
+Circuit.
+He is a fine husband, father, and friend – and a man of the highest integrity.
+He will make a superb Justice of the Supreme Court of the United States."

-Trump, though, may have been swayed in part because of Kavanaugh’s record of being a reliable conservative on the court – and reining in dozens of administrative decisions of the Obama White House.
-There are some question marks for conservatives, particularly an ObamaCare ruling that signaled his implicit support of the law.
+Trump may have been swayed in part because of Kavanaugh’s record of being a reliable conservative on the court – and reining in dozens of administrative decisions of the Obama White House.
+There are some question marks for conservatives, particularly an ObamaCare ruling years ago.

 In a 2011 case, Kavanaugh acknowledged in his dissent that the Affordable Care Act’s “individual mandate provision” could fit “comfortably within Congress’ Taxing Clause power.”
 His detractors say that language helped provide the road map for the Supreme Court to uphold the mandate a year later.